 - Represented luxury hotel management companies in contract disputes with hotel owners;

-- Represented local university client in successful defense of a challenge to its Institutional Master Plan;
+- Represented a local university client in successful defense of a challenge to its Institutional Master Plan;

-- Represented land conservation non-profit in various disputes including: defense of a Special Permit to construct a wind turbine in Cohasset, MA; advice relating to farm lease on Martha’s Vineyard; and advice relating to conservation restriction in Ashfield, MA;
+- Represented a land conservation nonprofit in various disputes including: defense of a Special Permit to construct a wind turbine in Cohasset, MA; advice relating to farm lease on Martha’s Vineyard; and advice relating to conservation restriction in Ashfield, MA;

-- Negotiation and drafting of operating agreements on behalf of nonprofit client regarding indoor public marketplace in downtown Boston.
+- Negotiation and drafting of operating agreements on behalf of a nonprofit client regarding an indoor public marketplace in downtown Boston.

-Ms. Schultz is on the Steering Committee for the Massachusetts Bar Association’s chapter on Development & Construction Law and chairs the Education/MCLE committee for that chapter, a member of the Massachusetts chapter of NAIOP (the Commercial Real Estate Development Association), a member of NEWiRE (New England Women in Real Estate) and its Rising Leaders group, a Board Member of the Friends of Holly Hill Farm (an organic farm), an advisory board member of ULI’s Women’s Leadership Initiative, and formerly served as a Board Member on the Cohasset Zoning Board of Appeals.
+Ms. Schultz is on the Board and Steering Committee for the Massachusetts Bar Association’s chapter on Development & Construction Law and chairs the Education/MCLE committee.
+She is also a member of the Massachusetts chapter of NAIOP (the Commercial Real Estate Development Association), a member of CREW Boston (fka New England Women in Real Estate), a Board Member of ULI’s Women’s Leadership Initiative Product Council, a member of the Finance Committee for Cohasset Golf Club, a Board Member of the Friends of Holly Hill Farm (an organic farm), and formerly served as a Board Member on the Cohasset Zoning Board of Appeals.